kubernetes/dashboard/docs/design/access-control.md

 ## Creating a role

 Clicking the "+" under the existing Roles will open a dialog.
-After entering the name and picking a namespace ("*" will create a ClusterRole), clicking "Create" will create the Role and redirect the user to the Role's detail page.
+After entering the name and picking a namespace ("all namespaces" will create a ClusterRole), clicking "Create" will create the Role and redirect the user to the Role's detail page.

 ![Overview](mockups/21-11-2016-access-control/create-role.png)